StarRocks/starrocks/docs/en/reference/System_variable.md

 Boolean value to control whether to enable rule-based materialized view query rewrite.
 This variable is mainly used in single-table query rewrite.
 Default: `true`.

+### enable_short_circuit (3.2.3 and later)

+Whether to enable short circuiting for queries.
+Default: `false`.
+If it is set to true, when the table uses hybrid row-column storage and the query meets the criteria (to evaluate whether the query is a point query): the conditional columns in the WHERE clause include all primary key columns, and the operators in the WHERE clause are `=` or `IN`, the query takes the short circuit to directly query the data stored in the row-by-row fashion.

 ### enable_spill (3.0 and later)

 Whether to enable intermediate result spilling.
 Default: `false`.
 If it is set to `true`, StarRocks spills the intermediate results to disk to reduce the memory usage when processing aggregate, sort, or join operators in queries.